USF-OS/Lab-Disks/README.md

 The act of *mounting* a file system makes the data on a disk available to us under a particular *mount point*.
 A mount point is just a directory -- it doesn't have to be empty, but mounting a disk to a particular directory will hide (replace) whatever contents were there already.
 So most of the time, we'll mount our file systems to an empty directory.

 In order to mount file systems, you must be the root user.
-Switch to root, and then:
+Switch to root (`sudo su - `, and then:

 ```
 mkdir /tmp/mount